 You’re here for the interview today, aren’t you?
 (Compare with: Are you here for the interview?)

 We can see that question tags are either positive or negative.
-If the statement is positive, the tag is negative.
+If the statement part is positive, the tag is negative.
 If the statement is negative, then the question tag part is postitive.
 The subject of the statement always appears as a pronoun in the tag.

 We are meeting this afternoon, aren’t we?